trung99900/ACIT2520-Project3/README.md

 - I modified the reminder routes to include these middlewares to enforce authentication, ownership checks, and admin authorization.
 - I added a /logout route to handle user logout.
 - I added an /admin/destroy-session/:sessionId route to allow admins to remotely destroy sessions, and added the isAdmin middleware to restrict access to admins only.

+Trung Nguyen:
+- I worked on the following tasks:
+1. Watched 3 Videos (Part1,2,3).
+2. Created a public Github repository and pushed the starter code to Github, invited members  - This task is responsible for creating group for Team Project Assignment.
+3. Downloaded the starter code from learning hub
+4. Integrated Passport Authentication (used the passport.js starter code provided by teacher in learning hub) into our project. - This task is responsible User Authentication functionality.
+5. Modified the Passport Authentication function to be able to show the reminders of the logged in user, not Cindy